maimous/Party-Planner/README.md

 ## 09 Add public properties to the *BirthdayParty* class
 * Add the *CalculateCostOfDecorations* private method, same as in *DinnerParty*.
 * Add the required public properties to the *BirthdayParty* class.
 These are *CakeWritingTooLong* and *Cost*.

+&nbsp;
+## 10 Configure the *BirthdayParty* form UI
+* Add the labels, numericUpDown, checkbox and textbox controls.